 A. Remuneration.
-Members of the Board of Directors shall receive a monthly "Director's Fee," the amount of which shall be established by the Board and be consistent with applicable state law.
+Members of the Board of Directors shall be entitled to receive a "per diem" for each day of service to the District.
+The "per diem" amount shall be established by the Board and be consistent with applicable state law.